UARK-AICV/DuFal/README.md

 ```

 ---
+---
 ## 🧩 Creating splits for training and testing
-Use the official dataset splits for LUNA16 and ToothFairy.
-Please refer to ./data for more details on how to structure the datasets.
+Dataset preparation and split definitions are documented in `data/README.md`.
+Use the official splits for LUNA16 and ToothFairy (see `data/LUNA16/` and `data/ToothFairy/`).

 ---
 ## 🧪 Usage